kucheech/iss-tdd/README.md

 ###### iss-tdd

 The code is coursework for NICF Essential Practices for Agile Teams. <br>
 It made use of a skeleton code from http://agile.withiss.com/TDDWorkshop.zip

+Team members:
+* Ganesan
+* Jeremy
+* Wei Kiat
+* Xuan You
+* William